daxm/dnac-api-demo/readme.md

 1. Install Docker on your PC.
 1. Connect your PC into the network that has access to your DNA Center.
 1. Configure your DNA Center credentials and sample code in config.yml file.
-1. Issue the following commands:
+1. Issue the following commands: (**Note:  You man need to run as Administrator or root.**)
 ```commandline
 docker pull dmickels/dnac-api-demo:latest
 docker stop dnac-api-demo
 docker run --rm --name dnac-api-demo dnac-api-demo:latest
 ```

-1. Review the changes in your DNA Center UI.
+You can then access DNA Center UI and view your changes.